 Once your application is complete, technical consultants will review its contents: they review the projects listed in the application, and their costs and expenditures, against the relevant laws and regulations.
-If the specifications of your projects or their costs and expenditures contain insufficient information for the review of your application, they may ask you questions, in writing, by telephone, or by email.
+If the specifications of your projects or their costs and expenditures contain insufficient information for the review of your application, they may ask you questions.
+This may be carried out through the new application portal or by telephone.
 RVO may also consult public sources to investigate the level of knowledge and expertise within your company, e.g. LinkedIn profiles, public websites or Google search results.
-A technical consultant uses all the information you have submitted to reach a decision on your application and records this in a Decision.
-This WBSO Decision is issued to you or (where relevant) to your intermediary.
+A technical consultant uses all the information you have submitted to reach a decision on your application.
+The decision will be laid down in a decision document and can be viewed on the new application portal.
+You will receive a notification email about this.